Eins51/BookShop/README.md

 1. git clone https://github.com/Eins51/BookShop.git to your own computer
 2. import the bookshop_databse.sql to your own database
 3. open with a compiler(IDEA is recommended) and add configuration
-4. run the tomcat and open the browser: http://localhost:8080/BookShop_war_exploded/
+4. run the Tomcat and open the browser: http://localhost:8080/BookShop_war_exploded/

 ## Technology stack
 #### Frontend: HTML + CSS + JavaScript + Bootstrap + JSP